 These are the boards, commissions and agencies that are a part of the Government of Saskatchewan.
 Many of these organizations report through a ministry or directly to a minister.
 They are specialized and have unique roles within the government.

-Learn more about the Automobile Injury Appeal Commission's role in hearing no fault benefits appeals under the Personal Injury Protection Plan.
+The Automobile Injury Appeal Commission is an independent, quasi-judicial administrative tribunal responsible for hearing no fault benefits appeals under the Personal Injury Protection Plan administered by Saskatchewan Government Insurance (SGI).

 The Board of Revenue Commissioners has the power to hear and determine appeals respecting taxes imposed or assessed pursuant to and by virtue of any taxing enactment and respecting other monies claimed to be due and payable to the Crown where the right of taking appeal to the Board is given by any statute.